 Airbnb has of late been getting unfavorable news coverage.
-Clever property owners have discovered that by turning over their residential units to Airbnb guests, they can take in more cash than renting them out to regular tenants, while at the same time exploiting legal loopholes to avoid paying hotel taxes.
+Clever property owners have discovered that by turning over their residential units to Airbnb guests, they can rake in more cash than renting them out to regular tenants, while at the same time exploiting legal loopholes to avoid paying hotel taxes.
 In San Francisco, disenfranchised residents have accused the company of exacerbating the affordable housing crisis.
-Proposition F, which would have curtailed Airbnb’s ability to facilitate such profiteering, has just been defeated.
-This legal battle is reminiscent of those recently pitting local taxi drivers in various cities around the world against Uber, Airbnb’s equivalent in the private car-for-hire business.
-But Airbnb and Uber have their finger on the technological pulse of the times, and with some tweaking of their business model I suspect they will ride out the resistance and not only survive but thrive.
+Proposition F, which would curtail Airbnb’s ability to facilitate such profiteering, has just been defeated.
+This legal battle recalls those recently pitting local taxi drivers in various cities around the world against Uber, Airbnb’s equivalent in the private car-for-hire business.
+But Airbnb and Uber have their finger on the pulse of the times, and with some tweaking of their business model I suspect they will ride out the resistance and not only survive but thrive.

-For those who aren’t familiar with it, Airbnb is a web-friendly bed-and-breakfast service connecting travelers and hosts with a few mouse clicks, while offering a much greater range of accommodations and prices than your fussy, traditional B & Bs.
-Airbnb’s website and app is simple and easy-to-use, displaying a scrolling list of colorful bedroom pics and smiling hosts in whatever city you type in.
-The mutual system of ratings and comments compels both guests and hosts to be on their best behavior, a built-in win-win arrangement for everyone and accounting for the company’s success.
-Well-heeled users of Airbnb can opt for a fully private luxury house or apartment in almost any location in the world.
+For those who may not be familiar with it, Airbnb is a web-friendly bed-and-breakfast service connecting travelers and hosts by a few mouse clicks, while offering a much greater range of accommodations and prices than your fussy, traditional B & Bs.
+Airbnb’s website and app are simple and easy-to-use, displaying a scrolling list of colorful bedroom pics and smiling hosts in whatever far-flung city you happen to type in the search box.
+The mutual system of ratings and comments compels both guests and hosts to be on their best behavior, a built-in win-win arrangement for everyone.
+Well-heeled users can opt for a fully private luxury house or apartment in almost any location in the world.
 At the lower end, budget travelers have an endless variety of simple bedroom options in hosts’ homes to choose from, at prices adjusted for amenities or lack thereof (e.g., no breakfast), privacy (whether the host agrees to be absent), and neighborhood location.

 For budget guests really out for rock-bottom deals, comparisons have been made with another online accommodation service, Couchsurfing.
-This service puts travelers in touch with hosts willing to put guests up for free.
+This puts travelers in touch with hosts who put guests up for free.
 There is a catch.
-The guest is expected to be friendly and sociable and willing to spend some of his or her time with the host (if only over a meal).
-The idea behind this is, there is a mutual desire to hook up and make friends with people from different countries and locales, and what better environment to do this than the intimacy of someone’s home?
+The guest is expected to be friendly and sociable and willing to spend some of his or her time with the host, over a meal or some other form of engagement.
+The idea behind this is the mutual desire to hook up and make friends with people from different countries and locales, and what better environment to do this in than the intimacy of someone’s home?

 You could call Airbnb “Couchsurfing Plus”: the home-stay experience without all the pop-up ads demanding your attention — for a fee.